p4tc-dev/docs/why-p4tc.md

 ##### Ok, So Then How Would A P4TC Datapath Look Like At Runtime?

-P4TC implements a TC classifier to prescribe a P4 pipeline.
+P4TC implements a TC classifier to instatiate a P4 pipeline.

 <table>
   <tr>
     <td>1.
-Instatiating a P4 Pipeline</td>
+Instantiating a P4 Pipeline</td>
     <td>2.
 Offloading to a P4 table</td>
   </tr>
   <tr>